-If your company has looked to a chief financial officer (CFO) to help improve, reshape or rethink your business, then your business has already taken the first step in quite a meaningful transition.
+If your company has looked to a chief financial officer (CFO) to help improve, reshape or rethink your business strategy, then you have already taken the first step in a meaningful transition.
 But hiring a CFO is not enough.
-CEOs and other C-level executives who ask CFOs to work their magic must be willing to communicate and to relinquish control—and that’s easier said than done.
+CEOs and other C-suite executives who ask CFOs to work their magic must be willing to communicate and to relinquish control—which is easier said than done.

-Paro’s freelance CFO Craig S. sat down with us to discuss the hurdles new CFOs often face and how CEO-CFO relationships can be smoothed to improve the performance of both personnel and profits.
+We sat down with Craig S., a freelance CFO in the Paro network, to discuss the hurdles new CFOs often face and how CEO-CFO relationships can be built effectively to improve the performance of both personnel and profits.
 Read on to discover six steps to a better CEO-CFO relationship.

 1. Remember why you hired a CFO